ismailer7/store_app/readme.md

 ```
 pip install requests
 ```
-* a REST API to send HTTP GET request to the web server in our case we used (here places api). the request url looks something like this with parameters some parameters:
+* a REST API to send HTTP GET request to the web server in our case we used (here places api). the request url looks something like this with some parameters:
 ```
 https://places.cit.api.here.com/places/v1/browse?at=35.7226%2C-5.9357&q=shopping&size=200&Accept-Language=en-US%2Cen%3Bq%3D0.9&app_id=your_app_id_here&app_code=your_app_code_here
 ```